BackofenLab/Cherri/README.md

 #### Input Parameter
 - input_path: path to folder storing all input data
-- list_of_replicats: list_of_replicates
+- list_of_replicates: list of replicates
-- overlap_th: path output reposetory
+- overlap_th: path output repository
-- experiment_name: name of the data soruce of positve trusted RRIs
+- experiment_name: name of the data source of positive trusted RRIs

 #### Output
-- trusted RRIs in tabulat format
+- trusted RRIs in tabular format
 - pickled list of avg overlap percent
-- pickled list of avg overlap lenght
+- pickled list of avg overlap length

 ### plot_avg_overlaps.py
-The scirpt takes the lists of avg overlap percent and overlap lenght form the find_trusted_RRI.py script.
-Thie Idea ist that for differen overlap thresholds will be plotted into a box plot.
+The scirpt takes the lists of avg overlap percent and overlap length form the find_trusted_RRI.py script.
+The Idea is that for different overlap thresholds will be plotted into a box plot.
 At the moment for overlap thresholds ['0.3', '0.4', '0.5', '0.6', '0.7'].
 Therefore, the find_trusted_RRI.py should be called with this overlap thresholds.

 #### example call
 ```